Making the move in the third age.

 But making the move to the ‘right-sized’ property for individual needs is an exciting opportunity.
 Living in an age-appropriate space – that is both the home itself and the wider community it is situated in – can allow people to live a fulfilling and active life for longer.
 What cannot be underestimated is the benefits that can be experienced by moving to an appropriately located, designed, and sized property.

 Rejecting the traditional retirement models, to which the nation has attached many negative perceptions over the years, will shift the dial towards the development of age-friendly housing.
 According to the Local Government Association, the vast majority of over-65s in the UK currently live in the mainstream housing market.
 Only 0.6 per cent of over-65s live in housing that can offer care, which is 10 times less than in more mature later living housing markets such as the USA and Australia, where over 5 per cent of over-65s live in housing with care.
-With an ageing population, older people are key players in the wider housing market, and we should stop thinking of their provision of housing as an afterthought.
+With an ageing population, we must acknowledge these individuals as key players in the wider housing market, and we should stop thinking of their provision of housing as an afterthought.

 Instead of people struggling in unsuitable mainstream housing, consider the feeling of freedom from the pressures that come with running a large family home, not only logistically but financially.
 Third age living should not be about giving up the things people love but instead continuing to enjoy them and staying an active part of the community.